Facing elimination: South Carolina baseball drops NCAA regional game to NC State

 The winner of the early elimination game will have to beat N.C.
 State twice — once on Sunday and again Monday — while the Wolfpack will only need one more win to advance to the super regional round.
 James Madison eliminated Bryant 8-1 earlier on Saturday.

+Gainey went as far to say he expected to still be playing on Monday.

+“This is my last year, my last go at it,” he said.
+“I’m going to give the team everything I’ve got in order for us to win.
+I feel like we’re going to be all-hands-on-deck and we’re going to get it done.
+We’re going to believe in that.”

-Up until the bottom half of the seventh Saturday, all the runs came via the long ball.
-Dylan Brewer, forced into action due to a hairline fracture in Ethan Petry’s left hand, responded with two home runs — his fifth and sixth of the year.
-Brewer hadn’t started since April 26, and his most recent home run before Saturday came on March 30.
+Up until the pivotal moment in the seventh, all runs came via the long ball.
+Dylan Brewer, forced into action due to a hairline fracture to Ethan Petry’s left hand, responded with two home runs, his fifth and sixth of the year.
+Brewer hadn’t started since April 26 and his most recent home run before Saturday came on March 30.

 Brewer had a solo shot in the fifth inning and a two-run blast in the seventh inning, tying the game each time.
 Will Tippett homered for the second day in a row in a seven-hit effort by the Gamecocks.

+“We were going to dismantle fastballs,” Pennington said.
+“That was the scouting report the coaches worked hard on, and we said if we get his fastball, we’ll be all right.
+That was the plan and we executed and did our jobs.”

-The Wolfpack scored the go-ahead run thanks to three walks issued in the bottom of the seventh inning.
-Connor McCreery relieved starter Garrett Gainey and allowed a single and a walk before getting a long fly ball out to the warning track.
-Becker then walked two, the last being Alex Sosa, to lift the Wolfpack to a 5-4 lead.
+Connor McCreery relieved in the seventh and the strike zone was hard to find.
+McCreery allowed a single and a walk before getting a long fly ball out to the warning track to end his inning after three batters.

 NCAA Tournament scores, schedule